SandRidge strikes deal that could lead to CEO's removal

 In a report to investors last month, influential proxy advisory firm ISS endorsed the replacement of a majority of SandRidge's board, in part because "the apparent failures of stewardship on this board are legion."

-(Reporting by Michael Erman in New York, Anna Driver in Houston and Brian Grow in Atlanta; editing by Gary Hill, Matthew Lewis and Andrew Hay)
+(Reporting by Michael Erman in New York and Anna Driver in Houston; editing by Gary Hill and Matthew Lewis)

-Note: (This story is corrected from March 13th story with number of board members replaced at Hess to six from three in 18th paragraph)